The new speakeasy: Uber Eats has turned into a rogue cocktail bar

-But in the U.S., Uber Eats’ app is only programmed for alcohol sales in Florida and select smaller markets.
-In other places where alcohol delivery hasn’t been part of Uber’s business, its drivers are instruction-less and in some cases dropping off alcoholic beverages in illegal packaging at the doorstep without ever interacting with a person.
+But in the United States, Uber Eats’ app is programmed for alcohol sales only in Florida and select smaller markets.
+In places where alcohol delivery hasn’t been part of Uber’s business, its drivers are instruction-less and in some cases dropping off alcoholic beverages in illegal packaging at the doorstep without ever interacting with a person.
 At bars and restaurants in New York City, Baltimore and elsewhere, to-go cocktails were available for order on Uber Eats despite the company‘s rules.

-Evan Bould, 32, stumbled upon a local restaurant that looked appetizing on Uber Eats in Austin, Texas, and paired a lime margarita with his burger.
-He said receiving a small bottle of Reposado tequila taped to a cup of Margarita mix at his door felt a little informal — even in the age of contactless delivery.
+Evan Bould, 32, stumbled upon a restaurant that looked appetizing on Uber Eats in Austin, and paired a lime margarita with his burger.
+He said receiving a small bottle of reposado tequila taped to a cup of margarita mix at his door felt a little informal — even in the age of contactless delivery.

 “This did almost feel too easy,” he said.

-If a restaurant were found to be providing alcohol to a minor or intoxicated party, they and the driver who facilitated delivery could be found criminally liable, according to the California Department of Alcoholic Beverage Control.
-Uber and other delivery services say they are platforms that facilitate transactions, employing independent contractors as go betweens.
+If a restaurant was found to be providing alcohol to a minor or an intoxicated party, the restaurant and the driver who facilitated the delivery could be found criminally liable, according to the California Department of Alcoholic Beverage Control.
+Uber and other delivery services say they are platforms that facilitate transactions, employing independent contractors as go-betweens.

 After a Washington Post inquiry, the California Department of Alcoholic Beverage Control said it was opening an investigation into the matter.

-Uber Eats spokeswoman Meghan Casserly said that the company removed alcohol listings from the restaurants flagged by The Post and is reviewing menus to ensure offerings comply with its policies.
-The company cited what it saw as confusion around its rules in a rapidly changing environment, but placed ultimate responsibility on the restaurants who listed alcohol improperly.
+Uber Eats spokeswoman Meghan Casserly said that the company removed alcohol listings from the restaurants flagged by The Post and is reviewing menus to ensure that offerings comply with its policies.
+The company cited what it saw as confusion around its rules in a rapidly changing environment but placed ultimate responsibility on the restaurants that listed alcohol improperly.

 “While laws and regulations are shifting rapidly during this pandemic, it’s important to note that Uber Eats does not currently allow alcohol sales in California, so we take these types of reports very seriously,” Casserly said.
 “We’re sending guidance to restaurant partners reminding them of our policies on alcohol delivery and the importance of alcohol regulatory compliance.
 If restaurants knowingly circumvent our policies or act in bad faith, we will take action including removing menu items and restaurants from Uber Eats.”

 The novel coronavirus has created a groundswell of demand for food delivery apps, such as Uber Eats, Postmates, DoorDash and Caviar.
-Shelter-in-place orders have kept customers largely tethered to delivery apps if they want to order from their favorite restaurants.
+Stay-at-home orders have kept customers largely tethered to delivery apps if they want to order from their favorite restaurants.

-But the surge in business is also revealing more cracks in the Uber’s ability to police its apps.
+But the surge in business is also revealing more cracks in Uber’s ability to police its apps.
 The company has consistently highlighted its status as a platform giving opportunities to drivers, but dismissing responsibility for bad behavior on its app.

 Ala Benotman, 27, a delivery driver for apps such as Instacart, DoorDash and Caviar who has worked for Uber Eats in the past, found it frustrating that Uber’s drivers would be put in a position to take the blame for an oversight that could leave them criminally at fault.
 He said the situation underscores how drivers have to be extra vigilant in an environment where companies don’t have their best interests at heart.

-Note: Update: California's Department of Alcoholic Beverage Control conducts investigation based on Washington Post report